superg3m/c_build/README.md

 Just did a major refactor there are tons of problem to actually fix but it looks like this is actually working for CL, GCC, CC, CLANG

+Resolve build directories make them if you have to!
+Resolve dependencies
+Resolve procedures in dependencies
+Resolve self procedures